bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 Bedrock Linux provides a menu on boot to let the user choose which init system to use for the given session.
-Naturally this menu must be provided before the init system is run, which means it must be provided before `/etc/fstab` is mounted.
+Naturally this menu must be provided before the init system is run, which means it must be provided before `/etc/fstab` is parsed by the init system.
 If the init system is on a partition other than the boot-time root partition, this partition must be mounted by something other than `/etc/fstab`.
 For these mounts Bedrock Linux provides its own pre-init time fstab file at `/bedrock/etc/fstab`.

 Some users prefer to make a partition specifically for `/bedrock/strata` or one for each ~{strata~} within `/bedrock/strata` (e.g. a partition for